-For WorkSpaces that are configured for WorkSpaces Streaming Protocol (WSP), this port is used for streaming the WorkSpaces desktop traffic.
-This port must be open to the WSP Gateway IP address ranges.
-For more information, see WSP gateway servers.
+For WorkSpaces that are configured for DCV, this port is used for streaming the WorkSpaces desktop traffic.
+This port must be open to the DCV Gateway IP address ranges.
+For more information, see DCV gateway servers.

-WSP web access supports the use of a proxy server for port 4195 TCP traffic, but it's not recommended.
+DCV web access supports the use of a proxy server for port 4195 TCP traffic, but it's not recommended.
 For more information, see Configure device proxy server settings for internet access for Windows WorkSpaces, Amazon Linux WorkSpaces, or Ubuntu WorkSpaces.

-If your firewall uses stateful filtering, ephemeral ports (also known as dynamic ports) are automatically opened to allow return communication.
+- If your firewall uses stateful filtering, ephemeral ports (also known as dynamic ports) are automatically opened to allow return communication.
 If your firewall uses stateless filtering, you must open ephemeral ports explicitly to allow return communication.
-The required ephemeral port range that you must open varies depending on your configuration.
+The required ephemeral port range that you must open varies depending on your configuration. - The WorkSpaces client application first attempts to stream using UDP (QUIC) for optimal performance.
+If the client network only allows TCP, then TCP will be used.
+The WorkSpaces web client will connect over TCP port 4195 or 443.
+If port 4195 is blocked, the client will only attempt to connect to over port 443.